Team2901/OnshapeInsertTool/app/INSTRUCTIONS_HELP.md

    2. Favorited - users can add and remove documents to and from here for quick access.
    3. Recently Inserted - Documents that the user inserts will appear here with the most recent at the top.
    4. Global Libraries - Users can access global libraries from the FTC Parts Users Library WITHOUT being a member of the teams.
 This includes ServoCity, GoBilda, Andy Mark, ServoCity, and Rev Robotics.
    5. Recently Opened - Users can views their recently opened documents here.
-Note: this is the same as Onshape's recently inserted section.
+Note: this is the same as Onshape's recently opened section.
    6. Help/Instructions - The current page.
 Details instructions and help on Insert Tool app usage.

   - **Onshape Features**